python-geeks/Automation-scripts/weather/README.md

 # Weather

-Cli used to gather weather informations.
+Cli used to gather weather information.
 It is a basic wrapper around [wttr.in](http://wttr.in/)'s http interface.

 ```shell
 user@computer:~$ python3 weather.py